 Advanced Vascular Care

 Often times, especially in a diabetic foot the amount of plaque build up in the arteries becomes severe.
-Out patient procedures can be performed by Vascular Specialist that can allow for the removal of the plaque.
+Outpatient procedures can be performed by a vascular specialist that can allow for the removal of the plaque.
 The completion of these procedures will allow blood to flow to the diabetic foot resulting in a reduction of foot pain and increased healing in diabetic foot ulcers.

 When to See a Podiatrist

 Be sure to visit your podiatrist at the first sign that peripheral artery disease may be affecting your feet.
 If left untreated, PAD can lead to limb amputation and even death.
 If you have been diagnosed with diabetes, it’s recommended to schedule a routine vascular disease screening to further protect your legs and feet.

 Here at Podiatry Associates, we will help you determine the best possible treatment option to provide the relief you need.
 Contact us today!